Members can read more here.

 Under the circumstances previously listed, the plan will pay the claim and the member will only be responsible for the applicable member cost sharing as listed in the Schedule of Benefits.
-The member will not be liable for any balance billing.
+The member will not be responsible for any balance billing.

-Harvard Pilgrim requires all medical and behavioral health Plan Providers to submit claims directly to Harvard Pilgrim.
-A member may submit a claim to Harvard Pilgrim for services provided by a medical or behavioral health non-plan provider. members may also submit a pharmacy claim for plan and non-plan providers.
-Members must submit a claim form within one year of the date of service, or fill date for prescription drugs.
+Harvard Pilgrim requires all medical and behavioral health plan providers to submit claims directly to Harvard Pilgrim.
+A member may submit a claim to Harvard Pilgrim for services provided by a medical or behavioral health non-plan provider.
+Members may also submit a pharmacy claim for plan and non-plan providers.
+Members must submit a claim form within one year of the date of service or fill date for prescription drugs.
 To request payment for services that have been received, please follow the link below to access our claim submission forms.

 Harvard Pilgrim can terminate your coverage if you fall behind in paying your monthly health insurance premium.
 Enrollees who fail to pay their premium by the due date have a period of time to pay called a “grace period” before their coverage can be terminated.
 Enrollees who have received an Advance Premium Tax Credit (APTC) and have paid at least one full month’s premium during the benefit year have a grace period of three consecutive months.
 The grace period starts the first month an enrollee fails to pay their premium.
 During the grace period, Harvard Pilgrim will provide enrollees with notice of their premium payment delinquency.
 Enrollees in a grace period can maintain their coverage if they pay all outstanding premiums before the grace period ends.
 If an enrollee does not pay all outstanding premium owed by the end of the grace period, Harvard Pilgrim must terminate coverage effective the last day of the first month of the grace period.

-The enrollee will be responsible for claims for covered services received during the second and/or third month of the grace period if payment of all outstanding premiums is not received by the end of the grace period.
+The enrollee will be responsible for claims for covered services received during the second and/or third months of the grace period if payment of all outstanding premiums is not received by the end of the grace period.

 Under certain circumstances, Harvard Pilgrim may reverse a previously paid claim for service (“retroactive denial”), through which a member then becomes responsible for payment.
 To prevent retroactive denials, please be sure to pay your premium on time so your coverage is not terminated due to nonpayment.
 Also, Harvard Pilgrim only covers members who live in the Harvard Pilgrim enrollment services area.
 If you move out of our service area and sign up with another insurer, please be sure your claims are submitted to them.

-Members enrolling through the Maine or New Hampshire Marketplaces who would like to request a refund for an overpayment should call Harvard Pilgrim’s Member Services department at (877) 907-4742.
+Members enrolling through the Maine or New Hampshire marketplaces who would like to request a refund for an overpayment should call Harvard Pilgrim’s Member Services department at (877) 907-4742.
 Please allow three weeks for the refund to be processed and payment to be issued.

 To the extent that a Harvard Pilgrim member also has health benefits coverage provided by another plan, Harvard Pilgrim will coordinate coverage with the other plan to establish payment of services.
-In order to accurately process your claims, please use this COB Form (pdf) to provide information for all other health benefits coverage you or your dependents may have.
+In order to accurately process your claims, please use this COB form to provide information for all other health benefits coverage you or your dependents may have.